codazoda/hub-ctrl.c/README.md

 Control USB power on a port by port basis on some USB hubs.

-Originally created NIIBE Yutaka and published to Github by Joel Dare on January 31st, 2013.
+Originally created by NIIBE Yutaka and published to Github by Joel Dare on January 31st, 2013.

 This only works on USB hubs that have the hardware necessary to allow